v3.5 Smart features — schema diff & migrations, an editable ERD, JSONB & charts

 Understand any database in seconds

-An auto-drawn map of every table and how they connect — hover to spotlight relationships, filter live, and export the whole picture in one click.
+An auto-drawn map of every table and how they connect — hover to spotlight relationships, filter live, and export the whole picture.
+New in 3.5: the map is editable — drag a handle to add a foreign key, add or retype columns, and pglens turns your edits into reviewable DDL behind the Run button.

 Take the tour